What’s an open-world RPG(Role Play Games)? An endless virtual world where players are free to explore?

 So if the designer defines those elements, like a branch, as combustible stuff, the numbers of rules can be enormous.
 However, the designers do not need to pay much effort to teach users, because those rules come from the whole wide real world.
 All they need is to disintegrate those rules of nature.

 Thinking it differently does not only mean thinking outside the box but also means observing the world with an open mind and apply findings to practice.

 Rule two: Gravity + Triangle = Freedom illusion = Feeling of control

 So the designers of Zelda succeed to combine the “gravity”, the attraction to players as they said in CEDEC 2017, with the “Triangle”, the obstruction like mountain and monster club, to make the play route much more diverse.
-When standing at the top of mountain, the leading role who the player control will have a spectacular sightseeing with lots of options revealing.
+When standing at the top of the mountain, the leading role who the player control will have spectacular sightseeing with lots of options revealing.
 Players can pick up the most attractive route to go.
 However, on the way to the destination, this player will be distracted by some obstacles and find something more fascinating by change.
-This players probably change his or her mind, since in the open world, there is full of possibilities.
+This players probably change his or her mind, since, in the open world, there is full of possibilities.
 Here we have the heat map to show the contract before and after the changes as follows:

 You can find it at 4gamer.
-Here is the picture where you can find how to make the open world much more possibilities.
+Here is the picture where you can find how to make the open-world much more possibilities.

 Here is a tip: Use attractions as hints for giving players choices while they can both see and record those options they find.
 It is much essential for players with the ability to mark the concerns on the map.
 Such a record function releases the burden of player memory.